 Students consider the opportunities and challenges associated with start-up and existing businesses in the modern, connected world.
-They consider how digital and emerging technologies may present opportunities to enhance business models and analyse the responsibilities and impacts of proposed business models on global and local communities.
+They consider how digital and emerging technologies, including Artificial Intelligence (AI), may present opportunities to enhance business models and analyse the responsibilities and impacts of proposed business models on global and local communities.